ecruz165/truven-ccae-etl-setup/README.md

 # Setting up ETL of IBM Truven CCAE Files to CDM
-This repo aims to streamline the preeffort to run the steps to set up and run the ETL processing of the CCAE files using the  [ETL-LambdaBuilder Project](https://github.com/OHDSI/ETL-LambdaBuilder) maintained by [OHDSI](https://www.ohdsi.org/).
+This repo aims to streamline the setup effort to run the ETL processing of the CCAE files using the  [ETL-LambdaBuilder Project](https://github.com/OHDSI/ETL-LambdaBuilder) maintained by [OHDSI](https://www.ohdsi.org/).
 This setup uses Gradle, a popular automation tool for multi-language software development.
 Gradle controls the development process from compilation and packaging to testing, deployment, and publishing.

 ##
 ## Clone this project